byui-cse/itm300-course/source/module-08/project-lab.md

 * Click the lambda trigger tab
 * Click Configure Lambda function trigger
-* Choose the VehicleAnalysis function
+* Choose the VehicleAnalytics function
 * Click Save

 Go look at the queue.
 You'll notice that the messages are now gone from that queue.
 Once a message is processed by a lambda with a 200 status, it will automatically be deleted from the queue.